Sacha Baron Cohen will return to television on Sunday at 10 p.m. with the premiere of his new Showtime series, "Who Is America?"

 It will feature new characters from Cohen

 Showtime previewed "Who Is America?" in a clip this week that teased images of new character disguises from Cohen.

 Cohen previously said that he would abandon the characters that originated from "Da Ali G Show," including Borat, Ali G, and Brüno — each of which received its own feature film in the years following the HBO show's final season.

-We know that at least one of Cohen's characters for the new series will resemble a "disabled US Veteran," according to Sarah Palin's account of her interview for the show.
+We know that at least one of Cohen's characters for the new series will resemble a "d

-In a release, Showtime described the show's "lead character" as "shameless," "unhinged" and "cold-blooded."
+In a release, Showtime described the show's "lead character" as "